 How Minerals Enhance Your Hydration

 Water is the vehicle that carries minerals to your cells.
 Once the minerals are delivered, the easier the minerals can penetrate your cells, the better off you’ll be.
 One of the things we know is that structured water, H3O2, helps your cells absorb minerals.
-Dr. Gerald Pollack of Washington State University identified what’s called “the fourth phase of water.”
+Dr. Jerry Pollack of Washington State University identified what’s called “the fourth phase of water.”
 Beyond solid, liquid and vapor, there’s a state of water that’s found inside the human body and in fruits and vegetables.
 H3O2 has two more hydrogen molecules than regular water.
 Consequently H3O2 is more energized and the structure of the water molecules allows it to be utilized more efficiently by our bodies.
 Structured water is water that is in it’s naturally alkaline state.